Stay posted for information on the 2017 i3 Idea Challenge.

 - Must not exceed 3 minutes in length

-Part One: Business Idea Summary
+Part One: 3-Page Concept Summary

-Part Two: Video Pitch
+Part Three: Video Pitch

 Creating your video:

 There are several ways to go about creating your video pitch.
 These include a video camera, phone, webcam, or text & pictures with voice-over.
+Other options include programs such as Animoto, Powtoon, and GoAnimate.

 Potential Editing Software: